 Los Angeles Sexual Abuse Litigation Attorney

-The highly competent personal injury attorneys at Compass Law Group PC in California have won a significant number of cases through sexual abuse litigation.
+The highly competent personal injury attorneys at Compass Law Group LLP in California have won a significant number of cases through sexual abuse litigation.
 Knowing how deeply the wounds of sexual abuse cut, and how long they take to heal, we are dedicated to providing you with legal remedies, whether or not your abuser has been criminally charged or convicted of sexual assault.
 We are here to offer you skilled, professional advocacy, whether you are the anguished parent of a child who has been abused or the victim yourself.
 We will fight hard to win your case and charge you no attorneys’ fees until we do.

 State law in California calls sexual assault sexual battery, a wide-ranging category of sex crimes of which sexual abuse is only one.
 Sexual abuse is mainly used to describe behavior toward children, not adults.
 However, in this content, we will cover all types of sexual abuse.
 You will notice that in almost all cases, even if the victim is an adult, there is an element of abuse of power involved, such as one that would exist between an adult and a child.